 Golf is undoubtedly one of the hardest, most frustrating games on the planet.

-Tiny errors in judgement and coordination can lead to massive mistakes on the course.
+Tiny errors in judgement and coordination, such as early extension, hip slide or simply improper swing feel, can lead to massive mistakes on the course.

-You can obviously practice more than that if you wish, but hitting the range, practice green or chipping area at least twice per week should see your game improve.
+You can obviously practice more or less than that if you wish, but hitting the range, practice green or chipping area multiple times every week is the best way to see quick progress.

 Table of contents